 Toronto PDO: 99.8 (6.3 SH% + .935 SV%)

 Guelph PDO: 100.0 (6.4 SH% + .936 SV%)

-This game was interesting in that Guelph was literally right on the money at 100 percent and Toronto was very slightly worse.
-The main reason for this goes to the goalie for Guelph Aurore Beaulieu who stopped 44 of 47 shots, but it was a Gabrielle De Serres overtime winner that sealed up Game One for Toronto.
+This game was interesting because Guelph was right on the money at 100 percent, and Toronto was very slightly worse.
+The main reason for this goes to the goalie for Guelph Aurore Beaulieu, who stopped 44 of 47 shots, but it was a Gabrielle De Serres overtime winner that sealed up Game One for Toronto.

 Game 2: Toronto win 2-1